MicrosoftDocs/dynamics365smb-docs/business-central/ui-work-report.md

 ## Switching the report layout

 A report layout controls what is shown on a report, how it's arranged, and how it's styled.
+There are a few ways to change the layout:

+- When you're setting up to run a report, you'll see the current layout in the **Report Layout** field of the request page.
+To temporarily switch to a different layout, select the **Report Layout** field, then choose from a list of available layouts for the report.
+- To change the default layout used by a report, then go to either the **Report Layouts** or **Report Layout Selection** pages.

-If you want to switch to a different layout, see [Set the Layout Used by a Report](ui-set-report-layout.md).
+For more information, see [Set the Layout Used by a Report](ui-set-report-layout.md).
 Or, if you want to customize your own report layout, see [Get Started Creating Layouts](ui-get-started-layouts.md).

 ## Advanced options